pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 * `QueryNodeGRPCUrl` is the url of the Pocket Node's gRPC endpoint, used to query the Pocket Network's state for sessions, account information, delegations, etc.
-* `QueryNodeUrl` is the url of the Pocket Node's HTTP endpoint, used to subscribe to the Pocket Network's new block events needed to keep the `POKTRollSDK` session information up to date.
+* `QueryNodeUrl` is the url of the Pocket Node's websocket endpoint, used to subscribe to the Pocket Network's new block events needed to keep the `POKTRollSDK` session information up to date.
 * `PrivateKey` is the private key used to sign the relay requests.
 It could be either the `Gateway` or the `Application` private key depending on the use case.
 * `Deps` is a `depinject.Config` struct that contains the dependencies needed by